Dictatorships’ death toll: 262 million murdered in the 20th century -- and not by war

 R.J.
-Rummel at the Democratic Peace blog has been keeping track of the damage dictatatorships do, and indispensability of democracy to building a lasting peace.
+Rummel at the Democratic Peace blog has been keeping track of the damage dictatatorships do, and the indispensability of democracy to building a lasting peace.

 Rummel has come up with estimates for the millions of people killed by dictatorships -- "mortacracies" -- in the 20th century.
 These deaths are not from the battles of war.
 They are murders through executions and intentional mistreatment of unarmed civilians.